Crock Pot Sloppy Joe Hash Brown Casserole

 Ingredients

-- 1 10.75 oz can condensed cheddar cheese soup
+- 10.75 ounce can condensed cheddar cheese soup (can use low or no sodium)

-- 1 15.5 oz can sloppy joe sauce
+- 15.5 ounce can sloppy joe sauce (like Manwich)

-- 1 cup shredded cheddar cheese, for topping
+- 1 cup shredded cheddar cheese (for topping)

 Instructions